 This page summarizes information related to digital financial reporting.
 Be sure to check out the wiki for Digital Financial Reporting which contains the most current information.
-You can keep current on this topic by following the category "digital financial reporting" on my blog.

-All the work I have done over the past 14 or so years working to help create XBRL is summarized in one resource, Digital Financial Reporting: Using an XBRL-based Model, written by Rene van Egmond and myself.
+All the work I have done over the past 14 or so years working to help create XBRL is summarized in one resource, Digital Financial Reporting: Using an XBRL-based syntax, written by Rene van Egmond and myself.
 This DRAFT edition can be downloaded for free and used today to help you understand and contribute to creating this new digital financial reporting paradigm.
 It puts into one place, organizes, synthesises, and otherwise pulls together important information which helps accountants, internal auditors, external auditors, financial analysts, regulators, other business professionals, and software engineers understand the moving pieces of XBRL and how to employ XBRL for digital financial reporting.

 One downloadable PDF: You can download one PDF which has the entire resource.
 (14 megs).

 iBook: Coming soon!

 Print version: If you prefer a printed version, you can get as many printed copies as you might need from Lulu.com.